 As necessary and long-overdue as this movement is, I have spent considerable time reflecting on the opposite extreme in which we now find ourselves.
-Conflating awkward or merely inappropriate sexual encounters with harassment and assault, snapping the neck of someone’s career in the noose of public opinion, throwing aside the right to due process, alleviating women of all responsibility in the matter – all of these are now positions which seem acceptable.
+Conflating awkward or merely inappropriate sexual encounters with harassment and assault, snapping the neck of someone’s career in the noose of public opinion, throwing aside the right to due process, alleviating women of all responsibility in the risks they take with their sexual behavior – all of these are now positions which seem acceptable.
 Nay, even desirable.

 Although the American public in general is not recognized around the world for its love of nuance and fact-seeking, this issue is particularly dangerous because of the risk of personal and financial ruin to the accused.
 I have no pity for the men who have received their just desserts as a consequence of their actions.
 But when all it takes is an accusation of behavior leading to hurt feelings, or poorly-written “journalism” that describes an encounter which is merely awkward or uncomfortable, and people begin calling for resignations and boycotts, things have gone too far.

 I get it, Grace.
 I really do.
 I’ve felt gross and pressured and left sexual encounters feeling like I really wished they hadn’t happened.
-But in every one of those situations, I did not say, “I’m uncomfortable,” or “Please stop.”
+But in every one of those situations, I did not say, “I’m uncomfortable,” or “Please stop,” or even, “Why the hell would you try to do that to someone you barely know?” – all things which would have been spoken justifiably over the course of my dating career.
 We could debate over why it’s so difficult to say these things, because it is difficult, but the truth is that I am a woman who has agency and a voice.
 I am responsible for my own behavior.
 I’ve been in situations when I did not want things to progress, and I’ve said so, and then left.
 I’ve also been in situations where I was legitimately interested in sex but wanted the guy to work a little harder, or else make me feel like he really wanted me.
 One person’s legitimate reticence is another person’s coquettish game.
 There are women who enjoy aggressive sexual pursuit.
 Nobody can read your mind and know your intentions or desires.

 And yet the Me Too movement expects men to do exactly that.
 Generally speaking, there is a mainstream refusal to grant women their due responsibility in the conversation and their own behavior.
 Women raise men.
 Women date men.
 Women often excuse the bad behavior of their partners, sons, and friends.
 How many fervent supporters of Me Too voted for Hillary Clinton, who continues her marriage with one of the most famous rapists of all time?
 How many women were willing to forget the disgusting smear campaign against Juanita Broderick that Hillary was part and parcel of?
 How many women in Hollywood – powerful, influential women – knew for a fact that Harvey Weinstein was a sexual predator, even if he had never assaulted them, and refused to speak out?
 How many women, watching a manager slap a coworker’s ass, won’t intervene?
 Many.
 I’ve done it.
 You’ve done it.
 Silence in the fact of terrible behavior is complicity, and women, myself included, bear responsibility for their silence and tacit support of men who engage in these behaviors.